reviewdog/action-detect-secrets/README.md

 ### `detect_secrets_flags`

 Optional.
 Flags and args of detect-secrets command.
 The default is `--all-files --force-use-all-plugins`.
+This can be used to [exclude paths, secrets or lines to ignore false positives](https://github.com/Yelp/detect-secrets?tab=readme-ov-file#filters).

 ### `baseline_path`